kvarak/dnd/docs/_Classes/barbarian.md

 ### Swimmer
-When you choose this path at 1st level, you are proficient with Swimming, and always have advantage on such checks.
+When you choose this path at 1st level, you gain 2 skill points to spend on Swimming.

 ### Totem Spirit
 When you adopt this path at 1st level, choose a totem spirit.
 You must make or acquire a physical totem object - an amulet or similar adornment - that incorporates the teeth, skin or bones of the animal.
 At your option, you may also gain minor physical attributes that are reminiscent of your totem spirit.
 For example, you may have dark eyes, a vicious smile, lack of hair or sharpened teeth.

-You are proficient on Charisma checks against beasts.
+You gain the Animal handling skill.
 Additionally you have advantage on Charisma checks when interacting with normal animals related to your totem spirit.

 <img src='http://tribality.com/wp-content/uploads/2015/06/RH-OrcaShaman-sized-01-740x360.png' style="float:right;width:50%;padding:10px"/>